Cognigy/Documentation/docs/ai/empower/agentic-ai/overview.md

 ##### Tool Actions

 _Tool Actions_ represent specific tasks that an AI Agent can perform.
-A [tool action](../../build/node-reference/ai/ai-agent.md#tool) allows the AI Agent to for example interact with external services such as an API or to execute a number of rules-based actions.
+A [tool action](../../build/node-reference/ai/ai-agent.md#tool) allows the AI Agent to perform a variety of tasks, for example, interact with external services such as an API or to execute several rules-based actions.
 The full power of Cognigy.AI can be used to configure what happens when a Tool Action is called.

 ##### Tool Calls